Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 If you’ve experienced a spiritual awakening, you might crave to find the meaning of your life and whether there is a “higher state” of being.
 Searching for God, or for the Divine, is a common desire during this experience.

-I experienced the beginnings of my spiritual awakening about 6 months before I met my partner (Mateo).
-At that time, I was deeply entrenched in the dogmas and cultish teachings of the fundamentalist Christian church I was born into.
+I experienced the beginnings of my spiritual awakening in 2010.
+At that time, I was deeply brainwashed and trapped in a world of cultish teachings from the fundamentalist Christian church I was born into.

-Beginning to doubt, question, and sense that there was more to life than what my indoctrination declared, I felt lost and deeply alone.
+But something was eating away at me.
+I began to doubt, question, and sense that there was way more to life than my indoctrinated outlook, and I felt deeply lost and alone.
 I had no one outside of the church that I felt comfortable talking to about my feelings.
 I had no true friends to confide in – and my family didn’t understand – or rather, didn’t want to.
-As a result, I felt so alienated and suffocated with loneliness that I developed depression, health issues, and chronic anxiety, the latter lasting for many years.
+As a result, I felt so alienated and suffocated with loneliness that I developed depression, health issues, OCD, and chronic anxiety, the latter lasting for many years.

 So, why do spiritual awakenings happen in the first place?